KDE/documentation-docs-kdenlive-org/effects_and_compositions/effects_and_transitions.rst

   * - :ref:`audio_spectrum_filter`
     - Video Effect
     - On Master
-    - An audio visualation fitler that draws an audio spectrum on the image. (audiospectrum)
+    - An audio visualization fitler that draws an audio spectrum on the image. (audiospectrum)
   * - :ref:`audio_wave`
     - Video Effect
     - On Master